pavanputhra/dockdj/README.md

 #### Usage

-    $ django_up init
+    $ dockdj init

-This will create two files `django_up.yaml` and `settings.py`
+This will create two files `dockdj.yaml` and `settings.py`

-Modify the `django_up.yaml` file to enter server configuration and app details.
+Modify the `dockdj.yaml` file to enter server configuration and app details.
 Initial file looks as follows.

     ---
     servers: